Grade and Record Policies

 - Grades are available to students one week after the course ends via the TCC website at www.tulsacc.edu (click on MyTCC).

 - The College will send an official TCC transcript upon the student’s signed request to any college or agency named.

 - Students and former students may also request an electronic transcript via Parchment.
 Electronic transcripts are $5.50 per transcript and usually processed within a few hours of the request.
 Visit https://www.tulsacc.edu/transcripts for more information.

 - Transcripts will be withheld if the student has not paid financial obligations to the College.

 Students are expected to regularly attend and participate in all classes in which they are enrolled.
 Class attendance/participation is the responsibility of the student.
-It is also the responsibility of the student to consult with the Instructor when an absence must be excused.
+It is also the responsibility of the student to consult with the instructor when an absence must be excused.
 The establishment of specific policy concerning class attendance requirements, as well as announced and unannounced examinations, is the responsibility of the individual instructor.
-Instructors also have the responsibility of determining whether an absence is excused or unexcused and may initiate an administrative withdrawal (AW) for non-attendance/non-participation.
-Students receiving benefits from government agencies must adhere to attendance policies stipulated by the specific agency.
+Instructors also have the responsibility of determining whether absences are excused or unexcused and may initiate an administrative withdrawal (AW) for inadequate attendance/inadequate participation.
+Students receiving benefits, including financial aid, from government agencies must adhere to attendance policies stipulated by the specific agency.

 High Scholastic Achievement

 Tulsa Community College has numerous ways of recognizing superior scholastic achievement.
 They include the President’s Honor Roll, the Dean’s Honor Roll, the Honors Scholar program, and Phi Theta Kappa, the international honor society for two-year colleges.